elunna/nerfhack-changelog/README.md

 * No multishot when **fumbling**
 * **Boomerangs** will can pass through enemies on hit.
 * **Polearms** can be used to trigger traps (from NetHack Fourk).
-* Polearms and lances can be pounded when blind (as long as you can sense the target)
+* **Polearms and lances** can be pounded when blind (as long as you can sense the target)
+* **Daggers and knives** have a small chance to mulch.
+If non-cursed, the probability is 1 in 100.
+If cursed, they go through the same checks as other mulchable projectiles.

 #### War Hammers
 * war hammers have been changed from a one-handed weapon into a competitive two-handed weapon (xnh)